lvgl/lvgl/docs/overview/style.rst

 ***********

-Some properties (typically those related to text) can be inherited from the parent object’s styles.
-Inheritance is applied only if the given property is not set in the object’s styles (even in default state).
-In this case, if the property is inheritable, the property’s value will be searched in the parents until an object specifies a value for the property.
+Some properties (typically those related to text) can be inherited from the parent object's styles.
+Inheritance is applied only if the given property is not set in the object's styles (even in default state).
+In this case, if the property is inheritable, the property's value will be searched in the parents until an object specifies a value for the property.
 The parents will use their own state to determine the value.
 So if a button is pressed, and the text color comes from here, the